50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 Here’s something that can be offered in tandem with (or separately from) your city tour.
 Partner with multiple restaurants, eateries, and bars on a popular route and arrange to have them provide tour groups with some samples of their favorite dishes and drinks.

 Winners of this auction item will get to try multiple cuisines while the restaurants will be able to advertise their offerings, possibly leading to some increased business.
-Depending on where you arrange the tour, you can theme this event as a wine tasting tour, ethnic food tour, dessert tour etc.
+Depending on where you arrange the tour, you can theme this event as a wine-tasting tour, ethnic food tour, dessert tour etc. Consider adding in a free uber ride or gift card to go along with it, if residents are able to walk everywhere by foot.

 37. Tailgate Party